40.260.250 Wireless Communications Facilities

 (1) The applicant shall send a notice of the meeting at least fifteen (15) days prior to the scheduled meeting to:

-(c) The county staff representative responsible for neighborhood relations; and
+(b) The county staff representative responsible for neighborhood relations; and

-(2) Coincidental with the notification mailing, the applicant shall post the meeting notification in the neighborhood news section of the local press, and shall post a sign with the neighborhood notification in a conspicuous location near the edge of the property containing the proposed development.
+(2) Coincidental with the notification mailing, the applicant shall post the meeting notification in the neighborhood news section of the local press, and shall post a sign with the meeting notification in a conspicuous location near the edge of the property containing the proposed development.

 (3) The notice must identify the date, time and place of the meeting and provide a brief description of the proposed development.